radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I require shiny version 1.8.0 which fixed a bug that caused issues in the radiant apps.
+See NEWS.md for details.

+## Test environments

+* macOS, R 4.3.2
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed a bug that caused problems for users on Windows with a space in their username.
 See NEWS.md for details.

 ## Test environments